Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 - This project was created using [Spring Initializr](https://start.spring.io/).

-- If using Visual Studio Code, [try the VS Code Spring initializr extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr).
+- If you use Visual Studio Code, [try the VS Code Spring initializr extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr).

-- If using Visual Studio Code, [install the Lombok extension](https://marketplace.visualstudio.com/items?itemName=GabrielBB.vscode-lombok) for the getters and setters.
+- If you use Visual Studio Code, [install the Lombok extension](https://marketplace.visualstudio.com/items?itemName=GabrielBB.vscode-lombok) for the getters and setters.

-- The Spring packages to work with Azure Cosmos DB and Azure have dependencies that require Spring Boot \>= 2.2.11.RELEASE and \<2.7.0-M1.
+- Spring Boot is a Spring packages dependency when you are working with Azure Cosmos DB and Azure \>= 2.2.11.RELEASE and \<2.7.0-M1.

 ## Learn More